Bobby (given name)

 Bobby or Bobbie is both a masculine and a feminine hypocorism, given name and occasional nickname.
 It is usually a variant of Robert (male) or Roberta (female).
 It can also be short for the male name Roberto.
 The female version is also sometimes spelled "Bobbi" or "Bobi".

 "Bobby" is a diminutive of "Bob", itself a diminutive which most likely originated from the hypocorism Rob, short for Robert.
-Rhyming names were popular in the Middle Ages, so Richard became Rick, Hick, or Dick, William became Will or Bill, and Robert became Rob, Hob, Dob, Nob, or Bob.
+Rhyming names were popular in the Middle Ages, so Rick became Hick or Dick, Will became Gill or Bill, and Rob became Hob, Dob, Nob, or Bob.